 Usually, every city has its own gold jewellers association, and these associations declare the live gold rate every morning.
-And This is why the gold prices are different, even in each town.
-Several factors affect the final amount you pay, such as the gold rate, making charges, the value of gems, taxes, etc. So, how do we calculate gold jewellery prices online?
+This is why gold price calculators are different, even in each town.
+Several factors affect the final amount you pay, such as the gold rate, gold-making charges, the value of gems, taxes, etc. So, how do we calculate gold jewellery prices online?
 Let’s find out.

 The final price of any gold jewellery piece is based upon the below formula: